David McSavage

-David Andrews (born 5 February 1966), known professionally as David McSavage, is an Irish stand-up comedian, comedy writer and street performer, known for his television show "The Savage Eye".
+David Andrews (born 5 February 1966), known professionally as David McSavage, is an Irish stand-up comedian, comedy writer and street performer, known for his television show The Savage Eye.

 Early life and family

-McSavage is the son of Annette Andrews and David Andrews, former Fianna Fáil TD and Minister for Foreign Affairs.
+Andrews is the son of Annette Andrews and David Andrews, former Fianna Fáil TD and Minister for Foreign Affairs.
 He is brother to Barry Andrews, Fianna Fáil MEP for the Dublin constituency, Sinead (who works for the charity organisation Goal), Clare and Mary.
-Former Fianna Fáil TD and MEP Niall Andrews was his Uncle, while his cousins include Chris Andrews, Sinn Féin TD for the constituency of Dublin Bay South and Ryan Tubridy, Irish television and radio personality and presenter of The Late Late Show on Ireland's national broadcaster RTÉ.
+Former Fianna Fáil TD and MEP Niall Andrews was his uncle, while his cousins include Chris Andrews, former Sinn Féin TD for the constituency of Dublin Bay South, and Ryan Tubridy, Irish television and radio personality and former presenter of The Late Late Show on Ireland's national broadcaster RTÉ.
 His grandfather Todd Andrews was active with the Irish Republican Army during the Irish War of Independence and his grandmother Mary Coyle, was a prominent member of Cumann na mBan.

-McSavage grew up in Blackrock, Dublin and he attended Willow Park School where he played the lead in plays and then Blackrock College where he was also involved in drama.
-He spent time in the United States, and then taught English language in Japan.
-He appeared as a street performer in Temple Bar.
+Andrews grew up in Blackrock, Dublin and he attended Willow Park School where he played the lead in plays and then Blackrock College where he was also involved in drama.
+After school, he took a short course in film and TV.

-He dated TV actress Fiona O’Shaughnessy from 2012.
+He spent time in the United States, and then taught English in Japan.